Modesto Botox

 As the wrinkles reappear, you will have to have repeat BOTOX® treatments to get them to disappear again.

-What are some side effects and complications of botox?
+What are some side effects and complications of Botox Cosmetic?

 The most common side effect of BOTOX® treatment is temporary bruising.
 Another side effect is headaches, however this is a rare occurence.
 If headaches do occur, they are usually gone within 24 to 48 hours.

 A small percentage of patients develop eyelid drooping.
 If eyelid drooping does occur, it is usually gone within three weeks.
 The eyelid drooping is caused by migration of the BOTOX® from the treated area to an adjacent area.
-This is why you shouldn't rub the treated area for at least twelve hours after your BOTOX® procedure and why you are told not to lie down for three to four hours after treatment.
+This is why you shouldn't rub the treated area for at least twelve hours after your BOTOX® procedure.

 The top five nonsurgical cosmetic procedures in 2005 were: